-If you have had in the past, or now have, severe mental health problems, you are more likely to become ill again during pregnancy, or in the first year after giving birth, than at other times in your life.
+If you have had in the past, or now have, severe mental health problems, you are more likely to become ill during pregnancy or in the first year after giving birth than at other times in your life.
 Severe mental health problems include bipolar affective disorder, severe depression and psychosis.
 After giving birth, severe mental illness may progress more quickly and be more serious than at other times.

 There is help and support, so don't be afraid to talk about how you are feeling with your midwife, GP or psychiatrist – they will be happy to discuss your particular problem and care with you.

-Because you may feel more vulnerable and anxious while you're pregnant and after the birth, your midwife, GP and health visitor should ask you about your mental health.
+Women may feel more vulnerable and anxious while pregnant and after the birth, so your midwife, GP and health visitor should ask you about your mental health.
 This will give you the opportunity to talk about any concerns and to get help if necessary.

 Sometimes people who have a mental health problem stop taking their medication.
-If you do this without talking to your doctor or midwife when you become pregnant, this can make your illness return or get worse, so it's important to talk to them first.
+If you do this without talking to your doctor or midwife when you become pregnant, this can make your illness return or get worse, so it's important to talk to them before making any changes.

 What care should you expect?

-When you have your first antenatal appointment you should be asked if you have ever had problems with your mental health in the past, and whether you have been bothered by feeling down or hopeless lately.
+When you have your first antenatal appointment you should be asked if you have ever had problems with your mental health in the past, and whether you have been bothered by feeling down, hopeless or unable to enjoy things lately.
 You should also be asked about this again following the birth of your baby.
 These questions are asked of every pregnant woman and new mum, not just those who have (or have had) mental health problems.

 Asking these questions, and listening to the answers, allows your care team to identify if you are currently unwell or assess if you are at risk of becoming mentally unwell during pregnancy or after giving birth.
 It is also an opportunity for you and your midwife, GP or health visitor to discuss any mental health problems, treatment and care options, and what this may mean for you, your pregnancy and your baby.

 If you, your midwife or your health visitor think you may have a mental health problem, you should be assessed by your GP.

 If you have – or have had – a severe mental illness, your midwife or doctor should develop a care plan with you in the first three months of your pregnancy, and you may be referred to the perinatal mental health team or your local community mental health team.
 Your care plan can include input from your family and carers too, if appropriate.
 The plan should be written down and given to you, and be recorded in your medical notes.

 Sometimes – not always – a mental health problem can cause you to miss appointments.
 If this happens while you are pregnant, it may mean you miss important health checks.
 This could increase your risk of pregnancy-related complications that would otherwise have been picked up.

 Taking medication may carry risks for your unborn baby, but if you don't take medication that has been prescribed for you, or you stop taking it, there is a risk that you might become seriously unwell and this can be a risk too.
 You and your doctor should discuss the risk of treating or not treating your illness, as well as the risks to the developing baby of taking medication.

 Find out more about mental health problems and medications in pregnancy.